 Following responses to government subpoenas and discussions with the government, in May 2011, the Company was advised of a qui tam lawsuit filed under seal in federal court in Minnesota in 2006 and naming the Company as defendant.
 The complaint alleged violations of healthcare statutes and regulations by the Company and predecessor companies dating back to 2000.
 The Company has negotiated an agreement in principle to resolve all issues alleged in the complaint and the government's investigation in exchange for a release and dismissal of those claims.
 The resolution is subject to definitive documents and court approval.
-The Company has to resolve by negotiation or litigation additional claims of the qui tam relator and counsel, as well as the interests of the Office of the Inspector General of the Department of Health and Human Services in the matter.
-The Company has recorded a legal settlement expense of \$4.8 million in the accompanying Unaudited Consolidated Statements of Operations relating to the subject of the government's investigation, with a liability of \$4.8 million included in accrued expenses and other current liabilities in the accompanying Consolidated Balance Sheets.
+The Company has to resolve by negotiation or litigation additional claims of the qui tam relator and counsel.
+During the quarter ended June 30, 2011, the Company recorded a legal settlement expense of \$4.8 million in the accompanying Unaudited Consolidated Statements of Operations related to the settlement.
+As of September 30, 2011, there was a liability of \$4.8 million included in accrued expenses and other current liabilities in the accompanying Consolidated Balance Sheets related to the settlement.